Quantifying Fidelity: A Decisive Feature Approach to Comparing Synthetic and Real Imagery: Introduction

 \section{Introduction}

-Scenario-based virtual testing with synthetic data is a standard for AV safety evaluation \cite{iso_scenario_2022,bsi_scenario_2023}, enabling the recreation of complex driving situations. \revnote{Addresses Mohsen p.1: condensed opening sentences for conciseness while retaining key context.} Substantial resources are being directed toward the development of high-fidelity simulators~\cite{dosovitskiyCARLAOpenUrban2017} and generative-AI techniques~\cite{rombachHighResolutionImageSynthesis2022,zhangAddingConditionalControl2023} to enhance realism to better reflect actual driving conditions.
-Most existing efforts have concentrated on improving ``pixel-level realism'', that is, aligning synthetic \emph{image} data with real image data in a way that is agnostic to the system-under-test (SUT).
-For brevity we focus on image-based data and refer to pixels when discussing input-level fidelity, but the proposed approach extends to other modalities such as LiDAR by replacing pixel correspondence with point-cloud correspondence. \revnote{Addresses Jeroen p.1 line 33: clarified that ``pixel-level'' is used as shorthand for input-level fidelity in image contexts; approach generalizes to other modalities.} However, recent studies suggest that pixel-level, SUT-agnostic fidelity does not assure reliable transfer of AV assessment conclusions between the virtual and real domains.
-What truly matters is whether the AV grounds its behaviors or decisions on the same underlying principles in both real and synthetic domains\cite{chengInstanceLevelSafetyAwareFidelity2024,stoccoMindGapStudy2023,johnsonLiteratureReviewSimulation2023,zhao_statistical_2025}.
-This emerging consensus has shifted attention from pixel-level realism of the data towards behavioral consistency of the SUT as a more meaningful indicator of simulation validity~\cite{Riedmaier2020Survey,Riedmaier2022Taxonomy,Tang2023ADSTesting,Omeiza2022XAI}. \revnote{Addresses Jeroen p.1 line 34: retained ``assessment'' as it encompasses the evaluation activities relevant to virtual testing.} \revnote{Addresses Jeroen p.1 lines 36--37: ``same underlying principles'' is intentionally kept abstract here; the precise definition (mechanism parity = same causal evidence) follows immediately below.}
+Scenario-based virtual testing with synthetic data is a standard for AV safety evaluation \cite{iso_scenario_2022,bsi_scenario_2023}, enabling the recreation of complex driving situations.
+Substantial resources are being directed toward high-fidelity simulators \cite{dosovitskiyCARLAOpenUrban2017} and generative-AI methods \cite{rombachHighResolutionImageSynthesis2022,zhangAddingConditionalControl2023} to improve realism.
+Most existing efforts focus on ``pixel-level realism'', aligning synthetic images with real images in a way that is agnostic to the system-under-test (SUT).
+However, recent studies indicate that pixel-level similarity does not ensure reliable transfer of assessment conclusions between virtual and real domains \cite{chengInstanceLevelSafetyAwareFidelity2024,stoccoMindGapStudy2023,johnsonLiteratureReviewSimulation2023,zhao_statistical_2025}.
+What matters is whether the SUT bases its decisions on consistent visual evidence across domains.
+This has shifted attention from appearance-based fidelity toward behavior-grounded validity and SUT-specific fidelity notions \cite{Riedmaier2020Survey,Riedmaier2022Taxonomy,Tang2023ADSTesting,Omeiza2022XAI}.
+In this paper, we focus on image inputs for brevity, but the framework generalizes to other modalities by replacing pixel correspondence with modality-appropriate correspondence.